 Stowe's Careers Education and Guidance Programme aims to provide increasing contact with the world outside throughout a Stoic's time at School, to help them reach the important decisions which affect their future in a well-informed and balanced way.
-Every encouragement is given to discuss the various options with the Head of Careers Housemasters or Housemistresses and Tutors.
+Every encouragement is given to discuss the various options with the Careers Advisor, Houseparents and Tutors.